driesnuttin25/100_Day_challenge/Code_100_days/Day_1.md/README_Day_1.md

 ## Tips:
 - You can use std::cin and std::cout for user input and output.
 - Use switch statements or if-else conditions to handle user choices.
 - After you're done coding, feel free to share the code with me for review.
-Good luck!